-- We will ensure that we continue to raise the profile of need and expectation that our children and young people achieve the best outcomes to enable them to realise their ambitions. - A Corporate Parenting Council Wide approach will promote mental health and wellbeing as a core foundation to support learning.
-This will include listening and responding to the voices of children and young people in relation to what supports them to succeed and achieve. - We will support this ambition through a programme of training and awareness raising with Council members, officers, and partners. - We will continue to drive improving the quality and impact of the Personal Education Plan as part of a Corporate Parenting Wider Council approach as a foundation to support children and care experienced young people to access employment, training, and further education. - We will create a virtual college that will build upon the work of the virtual school and continue to aspire, track and support care experienced young people to access a range of opportunities.
+- We will continue to focus on improving educational outcomes and EET rates for children in care and care experienced young people.
+Our aim is to ensure all 16-year-olds have a suitable and appropriate education or employment/training option. - A Corporate Parenting, Council Wide, approach will promote mental health and wellbeing as a core foundation to support children and young people in accessing education.
+This will include listening and responding to the voices of children and young people in relation to what supports them to succeed and achieve. - We will support this ambition through developing and delivering a programme of training and awareness about the educational needs and outcomes of our cohort for all Council members, officers, and partners. - We will continue to drive improvements in the quality and impact of the Personal Education Plan as part of a Corporate Parenting council and partner approach.
+This will create a foundation to support children and care experienced young people to access high quality employment, training, and further education. - We will create a virtual college that builds upon the work of the virtual school and continues to aspire, track and support care experienced young people to access a range of opportunities.

 - All children in care continue to have a high-quality personal education plan and pathway plan that sets out how they will be supported to achieve their potential at every age and stage. - Measure-children and young people will tell us what they need.
-The outcomes detailed will have demonstrable impact upon children and young people's life chances and ambitions. - More Children looked after and Care Experienced young people will be supported to access and sustain higher education opportunities. - Measure-Data including complaints and Quality Assurance Audits evidence improvements in the number and diversity of Care Experienced young people accessing and sustaining further education. - Children and Care Experienced young people will have their Strengths and Difficulties questionnaire (SDQ, mental health and wellbeing assessment) assessed and incorporated into their PEP plans recognising the correlation between wellbeing and educational achievement. - Measure-Data and feedback evidence improvements to young people's access to appropriate emotional and wellbeing support that supports them to enjoy and achieve in education, training, and employment.
+The outcomes detailed in Personal Education Plan (PEP) and Pathway Plans are seen in children and young people's life successes and opportunities. - More children in care and care experienced young people will be supported to access and sustain higher education opportunities or relevant apprenticeships, employment-based routes, including the re-establishment of in-house apprenticeships on site. - Measure-Data including destination collection, PEPs, complaints and Quality Assurance Audits evidence improvements in the number and diversity of care experienced young people accessing and sustaining further education or employment - Children and care experienced young people will have their Strengths and Difficulties questionnaire (SDQ, mental health and wellbeing assessment) assessed and incorporated into their PEP plans recognising the correlation between wellbeing and educational achievement. - Measure-Data and feedback evidence improvements to young people's access to appropriate emotional and wellbeing support that supports them to enjoy and achieve in education, training, and employment.

-Virtual School
+- Virtual School

 - Virtual College

 - Education Providers

-- SEND
+- SEND service.

+- Access to Education Service

 - Social work area teams and children Looked After Services

 - Fostering, Kinship and Special Guardianship Order (SGO) Services

 - Residential Services

+- Education Services and Croydon Education Partnership

 - 16+ Service

 - Independent Reviewing Officer (IRO) Service

+- Youth Justice Service

 - Employers

 - Colleges

-- Employment, Skills & Economic Development Planning & Sustainable Regeneration
+- Employment, Skills & Economic Development.

+- Croydon Safeguarding Children Partnership